onlineconf/onlineconf/README.md

 * Storing a configuration structured as a tree;
 * Not only text values but JSON/YAML too;
 * Symbolic links to parameters (like symlinks in Unix systems);
-* Conditional parameters which values depend on a hostname, an IP address or credentials of a server;
+* Conditional parameters which values depend on a hostname, datacenter or credentials of a server;
 * Control panel to edit a configuration without developer, devops or system administrator skills;
 * API for scripted modification of parameters;
 * Access control applied to individual parameters and whole subtrees;